bonitoo-io/iot-center-v2/client_python/README.md

 The `client_python.py` is also able to measure temperature, atmospheric pressure and humidity from `bme280` sensor.
 Just install `bmp_sensors` package by `pip install bmp_sensors` and client will be produces measured `Temperature`, `Humidity` and `Pressure`.

+### geo

+The geo data are provide by: https://freegeoip.app/json/.

 ### Measurement Schema

 - environment